Mikejo5000/vsts-docs-pr/docs/build-release/actions/build-yaml-get-started.md

 [//]: # (TODO: screenshot to set context)

-Now you'll modify a YAML file that has a well-known name.
+To create a definition that is configured as code, you'll modify a YAML file in the repo root that has a well-known name: **.vsts-ci.yml**.
 The first time you change this file, VSTS automatically uses it to create your build defniition.
-For this example, to learn some of the basics, you'll change the YAML file to use tasks instead of a script.

 1. Navigate to the **Code** hub, choose the **Files** tab, and then choose the repository you created in the above steps.